 The disposal of industrial water

-after it has performed its primary function is as critical to meet the stringent environmental requirements.
+after it has been performed, its primary function is as critical to meet the stringent environmental requirements.
 The processes for treating the waste stream of an industrial application often mimic the fluent industrial water treatment process requirements.
 This is no surprise because regulatory agencies have adopted “drinking water standards” for most reuse or wastewater disposal requirements in the USA and other countries.
 Water is treated through filtration, degasification, chemical injection for pH adjustment, and membrane filtration.
-Reverse osmosis is commonly used to return water to a “reuse” or safe to discharge category.
+Reverse osmosis is commonly used to return water to a “reuse” or safe to-discharge category.

 In addition to the treatment of industrial water, often the air stream generated during the process must also be treated because it can cause both a human concern for workers or create a corrosive condition in the air, which can also damage the surface of surrounding equipment or instrumentation.
 The removal of hydrogen sulfide gases is very corrosive and often must be treated with an industrial chemical scrubber or a biological scrubber.
 Corrosive gases must be neutralized when treating industrial water in the semiconductor market or plating industry.
 A chemical scrubber utilizes a packed tower system with a distribution system located at the top of the tower.
 The scrubber can be a single or double pass tower and will be equipped with random packed media.
 The type of scrubbing solution depends upon the type of gas that is being neutralized.
 For hydrogen sulfide scrubbers, chlorine and caustic are often deployed as effective methods to treat the hydrogen sulfide gas.